Arcadia-Science/arcadia-software-handbook/guides-and-standards/guide-choosing-software-dependencies.md

 ### Important — think carefully before proceeding with the tool if these criteria are not met

-- **The software code is on GitHub or another popular developer platform like GitLab or BitBucket.** Using these platforms signals that the tool is open source and likely versioned.
-Sometimes you'll find code on SourceForge.
-This is ok and potentially workable, but not the best.
-Sometimes you'll find code in the supplement of a paper.
-This is not awesome and probably signals that the tool will be hard to install or use but you can still try if you really want to.
+- **The software code is on GitHub or another popular developer platform like GitLab or BitBucket.**
+These platforms are widely used for versioning software and indicate that the tool is open source.
+Tools using these platforms are also more likely to be regularly updated and maintained.
+Software found on SourceForge can still be viable, although this platform is less commonly used for new projects.
+Tools hosted here may not be maintained as actively, which can lead to outdated dependencies and less community support.
+Code provided in the supplements of academic papers often lacks extensive documentation and user support, which can make installation and integration more challenging.
+If someone chooses to provide their code in a supplement instead of providing a URL to a GitHub repository, they may not be aware of general software engineering tools that can help improve the quality of code (tests, linting, etc.).
+If this code is packaged with a license that makes the re-use terms clear, you can still try and use it if there are no other tools available that accomplish your goals.
 - **The tool is easily installable.** To be able to use a tool, we need to be able to install it.
 Below I’ve included somewhat arbitrary gradations of what makes something easy to install.
 You can check these things by eye to quickly see if you think a tool will be installable, but often the best way to determine this is to install and use the tool.
   - Very easy: cross-platform installation as a conda package
   - Easy: installable from another package repository with another package manager like pip or poetry (python) or `install_packages()` (R)
   - Somewhat easy: Installable from GitHub with a package manager
-  - Somewhat easy: Has a dockerfile and an available Docker container
+  - Somewhat easy: Has a dockerfile (a recipe from which a Docker container can be built)
   - Somewhat difficult: has an environment yaml file or requirements.txt file that lists versioned dependencies and has installation instructions that involve cloning the repository
   - Difficult: git clone & compile from source
   - Difficult: No installation instructions